 - Helping you to make decisions when it is possible instead of taking full control.

 What Happens if You Do Not Have an LPA?

 If you did not execute an LPA and you can no longer make decisions on your own, your family may go to the court.
-Although, this costs more, complicated, and time consuming compared to have an LPA set up.
+This costs more complicated, and time-consuming compared to have an LPA set up.

 Why You Need a Lasting Power of Attorney

 - If you are no longer able to say what you want, someone can do it for you.
 Without an LPA, no one will be legal to decide on your health, welfare, and finances.
 This means that in case you suffer from an illness or accident, no one can automatically take charge of any matters.
 It cannot even be your parent, spouse, or child.

 - Peace of mind – You probably do not want to pass away without anyone handling your property, savings or cash.
 What if you do not die and lose your mental capacity instead?
 It’s not comfortable to think about it but it’s important to consider making this decision while you are healthy.
 An LPA is most likely the only way to ensure that your interests are well-protected when you become incapacitated until you die.
 The will can distribute your estate according to your wishes only when you are dead.

 - It becomes effective right away when needed.
 Once you have an LPA, your worries will be gone because you know it will become effective as soon as it is necessary.
 Without an LPA, your loved ones might not know right away what should be done and where to go.

 - Protection – The Court of Protection revoked LPAs and can be the ones to authorize if they are valid or not.
 Furthermore, they can contact the Office of the Public Guardian in case attorneys are suspected of abuse, or if they are not acting in the individual’s best interest.